andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 standing in society as a man dominates every aspect of how I feel about it.
 I've never felt overtly sexualized by another person.
 I've never been catcalled.
 I've never been told I need to *smile more*.
 I've never felt unsafe walking home at night.
 I've never carried pepper spray.
-I've never felt uncomfortable in a room full of men.
+I've never been uncomfortable in a room full of men.
 I've never been sexually assaulted.

 I've never experienced the innumerable unfortunate and inexcusable incidents directed at women in our society.

-I have no frame of reference to relate to the women who are performing in this piece.
-I have no idea of each of their stories.
-But I have to assume that each of them has endured unwanted abuses however large or small that weighs on their decision to perform in this piece.
+I have no idea about each of the stories.
+But I have to assume that each of them has endured unwanted abuses however large or small that weighs on their decision to perform this piece.

-I'm not brave for walking naked in a room full of people.
-Alexandra and Renay and Cate and Allie and McKelynn and Carrie and Alyce and Dana and Linda are.
-And I respect and admire them for it.

 A few times during rehearsal breaks the topic of nudity would get brought up.
 Each woman had a different perspective, a different story, a different mindset,